 ---|---|---|

-Meaning | Financial Accounting is an accounting system that focuses on the preparation of financial statement of an organization to provide the financial information to the interested parties. | The accounting system which provides relevant information to the managers to make policies, plans and strategies for running the business effectively is known as Management Accounting. |
+Meaning | Financial Accounting is an accounting system that focuses on the preparation of a financial statement of an organization to provide financial information to the interested parties. | The accounting system which provides relevant information to the managers to make policies, plans and strategies for running the business effectively is known as Management Accounting. |

-Objective | To provide financial information to outsiders. | To assist the management in planning and decision making process by providing detailed information on various matters. |
+Objective | To create periodical reports | To assist internal management in planning and decision-making process by providing detailed information on various matters. |

-Format | Specified | Not specified |
+Format | Specified | Not Specified |

 Definition of Financial Accounting